Aaron

 What does the name Aaron mean?

-"high mountain" (from Hebrew (aharon)). "mountain of strength; exalted" (from Hebrew). "teacher, messenger" (from Egyptian). "high, elevated" (from Ancient Egyptian).
+"mountain of strength; exalted" (from Hebrew). "high mountain" (from Hebrew (aharon)). "teacher, messenger" (from Egyptian). "high, elevated" (from Ancient Egyptian).
 Aaron is an ancient Hebrew name, most likely derived from a root meaning 'mountain of strength' or 'exalted.'
 In the Hebrew Bible, Aaron is the brother of Moses and the first high priest of Israel — a figure of enormous religious importance in Judaism, Christianity, and Islam.
 The name has been in continuous use across all three Abrahamic faiths for millennia.

 What is the origin of the name Aaron?